EnviroDIY/USGS_NGWOS/NGWOS_TTN/ReadMe.md

 # The Things Network

-This program transmits data from a Vega Puls 21 and onboard sensors from a Stonefly data logger to The Things Network via LoRa.
+This program transmits data from a VEGAPULS C 21 and onboard sensors from a Stonefly data logger to The Things Network via LoRa.

 - [The Things Network](#the-things-network)
   - [Physical Connections](#physical-connections)